Ten Nights in a Barroom (1926 film)

 Ten Nights in a Barroom is an American film released in 1926.
-The film had a temperance theme and an African American cast.
+Directed by Roy Calnek and starring Charles Gilpin, the film had a temperance theme and an African American cast.
 It followed on Timothy Shay Arthur's 1854 novel Ten Nights in a Bar-Room and What I Saw There and William W. Pratt's play, as well as earlier film adaptations (listed at Ten Nights in a Barroom) albeit with white casts.
 A man's drinking causes him to lose money, his business, and his daughter.
-The film has been restored and is archived at the Library of Congress.
-Charles Gilpin stars.
-The film was released during the Prohibition era.
-Roy Calnek directed.

-The film is the second of four films released by Colored Players Film Corporation and one of two, along with The Scar of Shame, that remain in existence.
-The film was positively reviewed by critics.
+Released during the Prohibition era the film was positively reviewed by critics.
+It is the second of four films released by Colored Players Film Corporation and one of two, along with The Scar of Shame, that remain in existence.
+A copy of Ten Nights in a Barroom which came from 35mm film elements preserved by the George Eastman Museum was released on home video in 2016 by Kino Lorber as part of the five-disc Pioneers of African-American Cinema set.

 Oscar Micheaux's film company was a rival and released films that competed with the newer film company's releases, in this case The Spider's Web, which was released a week after it debuted.
 The newer film company also poached actors from Micheaux including Chenault, and both firms claimed they had the greatest star.

 Plot summary

+A man begins drinking heavily after he is swindled out of his mill.
+After his daughter is killed by a blow to the head during a bar fight, he is reborn and runs for mayor.